Deep Inelastic Processes and the Equations of Motion: Asymmetries

 {\bf A) Cahn effect}

-This effect, pointed out for the first time by Cahn\cite{ca1}, has been exhibited by ref. \cite{ans} examining some SIDIS data\cite{em1,em2,fnl} (see also ref. \cite{an2}).
+This effect, pointed out for the first time by Cahn (1978), has been exhibited by Anselmino {\it et al.} (2007) examining some SIDIS data (Arneodo {\it et al.}, 1987; Ashman {\it et al.}, 1991; Adams {\it et al.}, 1993) (see also Anselmino {\it et al.}, 2006).
 We consider the asymmetry corresponding to the "product"

 This asymmetry is proportional to $cos \phi$ and decreases like $Q^{-1}$.
-To the extent that $f^{\bot}$ and $D^{\bot}_{\pi}$ can be approximated by $f_1$ and $D_{\pi}$ respectively, one speaks properly of Cahn effect\cite{ans}: this amounts to neglecting quark-gluon interactions, see eq. (\ref{ff2}) for distribution functions, an analogous equation holding for unpolarized fragmentation functions.
-This approximation is acceptable for relatively large $Q$ and at small $x$, as shown by ref. \cite{ans}.
+To the extent that $f^{\bot}$ and $D^{\bot}_{\pi}$ can be approximated by $f_1$ and $D_{\pi}$ respectively, one speaks properly of Cahn effect (Anselmino {\it et al.}, 2007): this amounts to neglecting quark-gluon interactions, see eq. (\ref{ff2}) for distribution functions, an analogous equation holding for unpolarized fragmentation functions.
+This approximation is acceptable for relatively large $Q$ and at small $x$, as shown by Anselmino {\it et al.} (2007).
 However, one has to observe that both $f^{\bot}$ and $D^{\bot}_{\pi}$ are "hybrid" functions and in general their T-odd contributions cannot be neglected.

 It is worth considering also the "product"

 which generates a $cos 2\phi$ asymmetry decreasing like $Q^{-2}$, hardly distinguishable from another one, arising from the "product" of two chiral-odd functions, as we shall see in a moment.
 Under the approximation just discussed, we predict a sort of "second order" Cahn effect.